sabersaberi2/moodle-availability_message/README.md

 Availability restriction by Message preferences setting in user profile
 ========================

-Moodle availability plugin which lets users restrict resources, activities and sections based on enrolment methods
+Moodle availability plugin which lets users restrict resources, activities and sections based on Message preferences such as Mobile / Jabber / Web / Telegram or ...

 Requirements